mariacastillo982/CPP_esm/README.md

     *   Loads data and prepares embeddings/graphs similarly to `pLM_graph.py` (using the `input/` directory).
     *   Uses the same fixed hyperparameters for the Hybrid model as in `pLM_graph.py`.
     *   For `n_runs`:
-        *   Trains and tests the Hybrid model, collecting its test metrics.
+        *   Trains and tests the pLM + Graph model, collecting its test metrics.
-        *   Trains and tests the CNN model, collecting its test metrics.
+        *   Trains and tests the pLM model, collecting its test metrics.
         *   Each run involves a fresh train/validation split from the full training data, and evaluation on the fixed test set.
     *   Calculates and prints aggregate statistics (mean, SD, 95% CI) for each metric for both models.
     *   Performs a paired t-test on the collected metrics for each run to compare the two models.